amandasystems/incremental-parikh-images/Report.md

 header-includes: |
     \usepackage{mathpartir}
     \usepackage{mymacros}
-abstract: We contribute a novel understanding of how Parikh maps can be combined with arbitrary commutative monoid morphisms to efficiently represent a wide range of logics on automata and automata-like structures.
+abstract: The image of the Parikh map is important in automata theory, offering a compact characterisation of an automaton.
+We contribute a novel understanding of how Parikh maps can be combined with arbitrary commutative monoid morphisms to efficiently represent a wide range of logics on automata and automata-like structures.
 Cases studied as examples include epistemic logic and string-length constraints in a string constraint solver.
-Moreover, we show how this formulation can be efficiently implemented in a theorem prover for succinct formulations of SEVERAL CONSTRAINTS on strings.
-Finally, we show that this implementation in addition to being Z BETTER also offers X PERFORMANCE improvements on Y real-world instances.
+Furthermore, we show how this formulation can be efficiently implemented as a calculus in a theorem prover for succinct formulations of \Fudge{several constraints on strings}.
+In particular, our calculus is versatile enough to efficiently compute the Parikh image of a product of two automata, allowing our solver, \Ostrich{}, to solve \Fudge{X new instances} where it was previously constrained by the memory required to materialise the product.
+Finally, we show that this implementation in addition to being \Fudge{Z better} also offers \Fudge{X performance} improvements on \Fudge{Y real-world instances}, and in particular \Fudge{yields no regressions} in performance \Fudge{and, in fact, cures cancer, brings about world peace, and ends global hunger.}
 ---

 This is revision `!sh(git rev-parse --short HEAD)`.